EAST Firearm Injury Prevention Statement Released December 2018

 In 1995, EAST published an organizational statement on firearm injury in the Journal of Trauma and Acute Care Surgery - Violence in America: A Public Health Crisis--The Role of Firearms, February 1995 - Volume 38 - Issue 2 - p 163-168.
 Members of the EAST Violence Prevention Task Force, Chaired by Dr. C. William Schwab, assembled a Position Paper Committee led by Dr. Eric Frykberg.
 The Committee members examined the magnitude of firearm injury as a health problem, discussed the role of firearms in violence, assessed the cost of firearm injury, and acknowledged the argument against firearm regulation.
 Not every person will agree with every point of this 1995 statement, but we must acknowledge that is was written by our trauma provider peers based upon the dramatic increase in civilian firearm injury occurring at the time and available scientific evidence.

 In 2018, based upon current scientific evidence and public policy, the EAST Firearm Injury Prevention Task Force chaired by Dr. Marie Crandall and the EAST Injury Control and Violence Prevention Committee chaired by Dr. Joseph Sakran drafted an updated EAST Firearm Injury Prevention Statement.
 The statement was approved by the EAST Board of Directors on September 26, 2018.
-The 2018 statement has been published ahead of print by the Journal of Trauma and Acute Care Surgery.
+The 2018 statement was published by the Journal of Trauma and Acute Care Surgery in the January 2019 - Volume 86 - Issue 1 - p 168–170

 Andrew C. Bernard, MD, FACS